Are they really worth a million words?

 There’s that word again.
 Although, this time I am not talking about the talent mix or the workflow and creation methodology of creating marketing content elements once and leveraging them many times, in many forms, in many channels to logically increase your connection points to your targets.
 Instead, this time, we are talking about the nature of the tech the teams leverage.
 All of it must match form to function.
 If you want an integrated brand with integrated customer experiences, then one must market and advertise with integrated methodology.
 If you are going to be successful at integrated multichannel marketing and advertising with inbound sales funnels that convert your leads, advertisers must work with teams that are integrated with tech stacks, environments and talents to get the job done.
 This is why the new class of integrated marketing agencies business is booming.

 And, it’s why the old agency model is dying.
 Small brands and big brands alike now can empower their 2-200 person in-house marketing teams to produce the most and the best.
 It just takes partnering with the right agency partner.
 It is being accomplished every day, for every client, in every industry by FabCom.
-Take a look at our integrated marketing and advertising system that powers our unique neuromarketing methodology in the animation above.
+Take a look at our integrated marketing and advertising system that powers our unique neuromarketing methodology in the animation below.
 We hope this picture speaks a million words!
 If it did, then you did not have to read my rant!